OpenWaterAnalytics/EPyT/docs/source/usage.rst

 .. image:: net1_plot.png
         :target: net1_plot.png

-Lists all available functions and properties
+Lists all available functions and properties:

 .. code-block:: console

    >>> dir(d)

-Retrieve some examples for the function
+Retrieve some examples for the function:

 .. code-block:: console

    >>> help(d.getNodeElevations)

+    Help on method getNodeElevations in module epyt.epanet: getNodeElevations(*argv) method of epyt.epanet.epanet instance
+        Retrieves the value of all node elevations.
+        Example:

+        >>> d.getNodeElevations()             # Retrieves the value of all node elevations
+        >>> d.getNodeElevations(1)            # Retrieves the value of the first node elevation
+        >>> d.getNodeElevations([4, 5, 6])    # Retrieves the value of the 5th to 7th node elevations

+        See also setNodeElevations, getNodesInfo, getNodeNameID,
+        getNodeType, getNodeEmitterCoeff, getNodeInitialQuality.

 **How to fix/report bugs**